michaelwnau/ci-agent/README.md

 - Python 3.11 or later
 - `uv` installed locally (we use `uv` to manage the project virtualenv and dependencies)
 - Podman (recommended for local container runs) or Docker (used by CI)
-- (Optional) A Google API (Gemini) key for Google-based integrations.
-Add it locally to a `.env` file as `GOOGLE_API_KEY=your_key_here` and do NOT commit the `.env` file to the repository.
+- A Google Generative (Gemini) API key to enable the preferred runtime path.
+Add it locally to a `.env` file as `GOOGLE_API_KEY=your_key_here` and do NOT commit that file into the repo.
+If you have an ADK/enterprise setup, follow your org's auth guidance.
-- GitHub account and repository if you intend to use GHCR publishing
+- (Optional/legacy) An OpenAI-compatible key may still be present to exercise fallback code paths, but OpenAI usage is deprecated and not recommended for new runs.

 Important: This repository manages all project dependencies with `uv`.
-Do not use `pip` directly to install project dependencies — use the `make setup` target or run `uv` commands as shown below so the `uv.lock` file stays authoritative and builds are reproducible.
+Prefer `uv` commands or the provided `make` targets so the `uv.lock` file remains authoritative and builds are reproducible.
+Avoid direct `pip install` for project dependencies unless explicitly instructed.

 ## Quickstart (Local)

 1. Create environment and sync dependencies.

-Environment note: the app will read `GOOGLE_API_KEY` from a local `.env` (via `python-dotenv`) if present.
+Environment note: the app reads `GOOGLE_API_KEY` from a local `.env` (via `python-dotenv`) if present.
 Do not commit your `.env` file or your API keys to source control.

 Recommended (creates `.venv` and syncs deps via `uv`):